smithphil88/football-shirt-quiz/README.md

 - [Go Full Page](https://chromewebstore.google.com/detail/gofullpage-full-page-scre/fdpohaocaechififmbbbbbknoalclacl?hl=en) - to take full screen captures.
 - [Responsive viewer](https://responsiveviewer.org/) - this was used to check responsiveness on a variety of devices.
 - [JShint](https://jshint.com/) - this was utilised to check my JS file for errors.
+- [Miro](https://www.miro.com) - this was used to create a workflow of the functions needed.

 ## Testing